ylefay/bayesianSDEsolver/README.md

 # Bayesian SDE solvers

-Companion code in JAX to the article *** by Yvann Le Fay, Simo Särkkä and Adrien Corenflos.
+Companion code in JAX to the article [preprint: Modelling pathwise uncertainty of Stochastic Differential Equations samplers via Probabilistic Numerics](https://arxiv.org/abs/2401.03338) by Yvann Le Fay, Simo Särkkä and Adrien Corenflos.

 ## What is it?
 -----------